jonathanBieler/BlackBoxOptimizationBenchmarking.jl/README.md

 ![benchmark](./data/plots/mean_succ.png)

-Python [CMA-ES](https://pypi.python.org/pypi/cma) is the best overall, while some of [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl) optimizers get better for large numbers of function evaluation.
+Python [CMA-ES](https://pypi.python.org/pypi/cma) is the best overall (mainly in higher dimension), while some of [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl) optimizers are better for large numbers of function evaluation.

 #### The average sucess rate across the dimension of the function: